1.5" Quartz Crystal Cluster with Calcite & Loellingite -Inner Mongolia

 This is a beautiful cluster of quartz crystals with metallic loellingite.
 It comes from the Huanggang Fe-Sn Deposit in Inner Mongolia.

-The "Huanggang Mine" is a complex of seven somewhat interconnected mines that are located near Chifeng City, Inner Mongolia, China.
-Incredible mineral specimens started coming out of this mining complex around 2009, however, the location provided for the specimens was a long ways away from the actual site.
-This is a practice commonly performed by dealers/miners following a new discovery to try and preserve the mineral site's true location, and/or for political purposes.
+The "Huanggang Mine" is a complex of seven somewhat interconnected mines located near Chifeng City, Inner Mongolia, China.
+Incredible mineral specimens started coming out of this mining complex around 2009.
+However, the location provided for the specimens was a long ways away from the actual site.
+This is a practice commonly performed by dealers and miners following a new discovery to try and preserve the mineral site's true location, and/or for political purposes.

-As the popularity of the site increased, more and more fascinating specimens were popping up on the market.
-Some of the earlier minerals included world-class ilvaite crystals, pink fluorite octahedrons, hedenbergite included quartz (many of which were discarded at first) and arsenopyrite.
-Over the following years, garnets, pink manganoan calcite, gorgeous fluorites, sphalerite, löllingite, borcarite, scheelite and a variety of other minerals began to surface on the market.
-To this day, new mineral discoveries are made in these mines.
+As the site's popularity increased, more and more fascinating specimens were popping up on the market.
+Some of the earlier minerals included world-class ilvaite crystals, pink fluorite octahedrons, hedenbergite-included quartz (many of which were discarded at first), and arsenopyrite.
+Over the following years, garnets, pink manganoan calcite, gorgeous fluorites, sphalerite, löllingite, borcarite, scheelite, and a variety of other minerals began to surface on the market.
+To this day, new mineral discoveries are often made in these mines.

 A brief description of the mine and minerals from the Huanggang Deposit.

-loellingite (or löllingite) is an iron arsenide mineral with the chemical formula FeAs₂.
-It typically forms in association with arsenopyrite and can be difficult to tell the two apart.
+Loellingite (or löllingite) is an iron arsenide mineral with the chemical formula FeAs₂.
 The crystals are often twinned and exhibit a silvery metallic luster.
 It is named after the Lölling mining district in Carinthia, Austria, the site from which it was first described in 1845.
+It typically forms in association with arsenopyrite, and it can be difficult to tell the two apart.

 Toxicity Warning: Loellingite contains arsenic and can be harmful if inhaled or swallowed.
-Most of the risk is long-term, chronic exposure to its dust or fumes.
-While a crystal sitting on your shelf doesn't pose a health risk you should wash your hands after handling and keep out of reach of children.
+Most of the risk is posed by long-term, chronic exposure to its dust or fumes.
+While a crystal sitting on your shelf doesn't pose a health risk, you should wash your hands after handling and keep it out of reach of children.

 SPECIES